littleosbook/littleosbook/output.md

 ## The Framebuffer
 The framebuffer is a hardware device that is capable of displaying a buffer of memory on the screen [@wiki:fb].
-The framebuffer has 80 columns and 25 rows, and their indices start at 0 (so rows are labelled 0 - 24).
+The framebuffer has 80 columns and 25 rows, and the row and column indices start at 0 (so rows are labelled 0 - 24).

 ### Writing Text
 Writing text to the console via the framebuffer is done with memory-mapped I/O.
 The starting address of the memory-mapped I/O for the framebuffer is `0x000B8000` [@wiki:vga-compat].
-The memory is divided into 16 bit cells, where the 16 bits determines both the character, the foreground color and the background color.
+The memory is divided into 16 bit cells, where the 16 bits determine both the character, the foreground color and the background color.
 The highest eight bits is the ASCII [@wiki:ascii] value of the character, bit 7 - 4 the background and bit 3 - 0 the foreground, as can be seen in the following figure: